murning/facing-the-music/README.md

 stereo file, the direction of arrival of the sound can be easily perceived.
 An audio demo of this is included in the [explanatory notebook](./src/notebooks/).

-The code to synthesize a single data point is shown below:
+Example code to synthesize a single data point is shown below:

 In this instance we have:
   - 4x4x4 meter room